J-Seals/Election_Analysis/README.md

 Votes were taken from three different counties and was used to determine the total number of votes, as well as the county with the highest number of votes.
-In addition, votes were tallied for each of the three candidates, to determine which candidate had the highest number of votes and would named the winner of the election.
+In addition, votes were tallied for each of the three candidates, to determine which candidate had the highest number of votes and would be named the winner of the election.

 ## Election Audit Results
 - **Total Votes Cast:**